 - Cork bulletin board or knitting blocking boards

 - Stainless-steel T-shaped pins

 - Baby shampoo or liquid fabric softener

 When you first open the washer and see that your favorite wool sweater has shrunk, take a deep breath and stop.
-Never put the sweater in the dryer.
-A trip through a hot dryer will probably seal the sweater's fate as shrunken forever.
+Never put the sweater in an automatic dryer.
+A trip through a hot dryer will seal the sweater's shrunken fate forever.

-Lay the sweater flat on a thick cotton towel and roll the towel into a jelly roll to absorb as much moisture as possible.
+Place the sweater flat on a thick cotton towel, and roll up the two together to absorb as much moisture as possible.
 Repeat with a second dry towel if the sweater still seems excessively wet.

-Place the cork board in a warm spot, but away from direct heat or sunlight.
-Allow to air dry, checking on it every few hours to reshape as needed if the shape begins to distort.
+Place the board in a warm spot but away from direct heat or sunlight.
+Allow to air-dry, checking on it every few hours to reshape as needed if the shape begins to distort.
 The sweater may take up to two days to dry.